jagterberg/jagterberg.github.io/index.md

 Previously, I spent one year as a postdoctoral researcher at the [University of Pennsylvania](https://www.upenn.edu/) working with [René Vidal](http://vision.jhu.edu/rvidal.html) and [Yuxin Chen](https://yuxinchen2020.github.io/index.html).
 I defended my PhD in applied mathematics and statistics from Johns Hopkins in February 2023, and my dissertation can be found "[here](/assets/dissertation.pdf)."
 My advisor ws Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
 I graduated from the University of Wisconsin-Madison in 2017 with my Bachelor of Business Administration in actuarial science and mathematics.
 While there, I was fortunate to be advised by [Margie Rosenberg](https://bus.wisc.edu/faculty/marjorie-rosenberg).

-In my free time I enjoy trail running and lifting weights.
+In my free time I enjoy trail and ultra running and lifting weights.
 Ask me to run with you if you see me at a conference!